-Now that my kids are all teens and tweens, sometimes making time for quality time can be even more difficult.
+Now that my kids are all teens and tweens, sometimes arranging quality time can be even more difficult.
 They’ve got their friends – and their laptops, phones, video games, and social media – and, well, so do I. I’ve been trying to make an effort to be more intentional about spending time with my kids, though – especially one-on-one time.
 So, I thought I’d share my ideas with you – some that I’ve been doing and some that are on my to-do list.

 1. Go on a breakfast date.
-I started this last week and the kids and I love it!
+I started this last week and the kids, and I love it!
 I wish we’d begun this years ago.
 (Lunch and dinner dates may work better for you.
 We just tend to have a lot going on once the day gets started, so I like having this time with the kids first thing.)

 2. Go bowling.